 The same survey from 2018 provided insight into what are the current cloud computing challenges and this is what we will focus on.

-Cloud application infrastructure guarantees a high level of service time-up and availability for the users.
+Cloud app infrastructure guarantees a high level of service time-up and availability for the users.
 If your service is crashing, it is not your responsibility to fix it - it is something that your providers should take care of.

 Performance is directly related to the number of data centres your cloud provider has.
 The more - the better performance can be expected.
 Global providers are locating their servers around the world to offer users the same page loading time despite their location.
 A common practice is to use Content Delivery Networks to speed up content delivery.